-The terms of the sub-lease agreement with Transocean Management Ltd. are such that rental payments are to be made semi-annually within the first week of each six-month period.
+The terms of the sub-lease agreement with Transocean Management Ltd. (which ended on 30th April 2019) are such that rental payments are to be made semi-annually within the first week of each six-month period.

-4.5.
+5.5.
 Guarantee deposit receivable